-- examining the occupational health and safety risks and impacts in the Sector, including those relating to violence and harassment in the workplace, and the Psychological Health and Safety in the Workplace Standard: - 2. conducting an annual gap analysis to inform the development of strategies to reduce the number of injuries and claims duration; - 3. developing resources, delivering education/training, and promoting best practices on topics that include: - (a) Psychologically healthy and safe workplaces - (b) Violence or aggressive conduct in the workplace, including risk assessments - (c) Standards for JOSH committees, and - (d) Any other OHS topic that would be of material benefit to the Sector.
+- examining the occupational safety and health risks and impacts experienced by workers in the Sector, including those relating to violence and harassment in the workplace, and the Psychological Health and Safety in the Workplace Standard; - 2. conducting an annual gap analysis to inform the development of strategies to reduce the number of injuries experienced by workers in the Sector and their claims duration; - 3. developing resources, delivering education/training, and promoting best practices on topics that include:

+(a) Psychologically safe and healthy workplaces,

+(b) Violence or aggressive conduct (including sexual and verbal abuse) in the workplace, including risk assessments,

+(c) Standards for JOSH committees,